GodXero33/OMBI_MultiPlayer/README.md

 node lobby-server.js
 ```

-### 4️⃣ Frontend Setup (Vanilla JavaScript)
+### 4️⃣ Frontend Setup (Express.js Static Server)
 To set up your frontend, follow these steps:

-1. Create a `.env` file in the `OmbiFrontend` directory with the following content:
+1. Navigate to the `OmbiFrontend` directory and install dependencies:
-    ```ini
-    PORT=5500
-    DB_HOST=localhost
-    DB_USER=yourUsername
-    DB_PASSWORD=yourPassword
-    DB_NAME=yourDatabaseName
+    ```sh
+    cd OmbiFrontend
+    npm install
     ```

-2. Open a terminal in the `OmbiFrontend` directory, then run the following command:
+2. Start the Express server:
     ```sh
     node server.js
     ```

-This will start the server on port 5500, and the public folder will be deployed as a static site with APIs running on port 5500.
+This will serve the frontend UI as a static website.

 ### 5️⃣ Database Setup
 In the `docs` folder, the `db.sql` file is provided for quick and error-free database creation.
 Simply import this file into your MySQL database to set up the schema.